Booking.com: Property safety incidents

-Criticism over request for Dutch aid during COVID-19 pandemic
+Request for government aid during COVID-19 pandemic

 In April 2020, Booking.com drew criticism when it applied for government aid from the Dutch government's relief programme for business affected by the COVID-19 pandemic, while paying billions to shareholders, with $6.3 billion in cash on its balance sheet.
 In response, on 22 May, Booking.com announced that it would not seek further wage subsidies from the Dutch government, and instead look for long term answers.
 The company laid off 25% of its global workforce.